 As to the confidentiality rules, Terry argues that nonlawyers should be subject to the lawyer's confidentiality rules only if they are assisting the lawyer in providing legal services.
 Here, this author disagrees with Terry and takes quite the opposite approach.
-Where Terry thinks a confidentiality duty should not apply unless the nonlawyer is assisting with legal matters, this author argues that the confidentiality duty of lawyers should apply to all professionals involved in the MDP unless those professionals have an alternative, positive reporting duty, such as social workers.
+Where Terry thinks a confidentiality duty should not apply unless the nonlawyer is assisting with legal matters, his author argues that the confidentiality duty of lawyers should apply to all professionals involved in a fully integrated MDP unless those professionals have an alternative, positive reporting duty, such as social workers.
 Accountants providing financial or consulting services in an MDP with lawyers, for example, should be subject to the same confidentiality rules as the lawyers out of protection for the client.

 This would have two effects: it would impose a duty of confidentiality on all professionals involved and would extend the confidentiality protection to all professional services received, including legal and nonlegal.
-From a theoretical standpoint, one could also argue that every decision an individual will make, whether it be personal or in business, is somehow law-related or has legal effects.395 In that regard, lawyers working with nonlawyers in an MDP setting will naturally and by design be assisting with related issues.
-It makes more sense to treat the entirety of the information disclosed confidential, regardless of how directly it relates to the legal services provided.
-Further, clients who seek assistance from Main Street MDPs or smaller firm MDPs in which only two or three professionals may be affiliated would likely expect that their disclosures about their personal issues, even if unrelated to the direct legal services delivery, should be kept secret by nature of the close interactions between professionals involved in a Main Street MDP.
+From a theoretical standpoint, one could also argue that every decision an individual will make, whether it be personal or in business, is somehow law-related or has legal effects.421 In that regard,